nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Sort members: `sort members`

-Your team size is getting larger, and it is confusing for you to make sense of the list of members in your team.
+Your team size is getting larger, and it is getting confusing for you to track the list of members in your team.
 Not to worry, you can sort your team members by name with our `sort members` command!
 Suppose you want to see whether there is team member called `Caroline`, but you are unsure of how to spell it.
 First, key in `sort members asc`, and TruthTable will sort the list of team members alphabetically by name in ascending order.
 You can now verify if `Caroline` indeed